OletiAbhi/hackathon-team3/README.md

 ### Why This Structure Works

-- Easy to track records.[5]
+- Easy to track records.
-- Home page delivers a quick summary and direct paths to process management, useful for engineers and managers.[1]
+- Home page delivers a quick summary and direct paths to process management, useful for engineers and managers.

 ## License